-Cherries are one of the few natural foods to contain melatonin, the chemical that helps control our body’s internal clock.
+1. Cherries Cherries are one of the few natural foods to contain melatonin, the chemical that helps control our body’s internal clock.
 One study—albeit a small one—found that drinking tart cherry juice resulted in small improvements in sleep duration and quality in adults who suffered from chronic insomnia.
 Travelers often take melatonin capsules to combat jet lag.

-Milk contains the amino acid tryptophan, a precursor to the brain chemical serotonin.
-Serotonin is the precursor for melatonin which helps regulate the body’s sleep-wake cycles and the internal clock.
+2. Milk Milk contains the amino acid tryptophan, a precursor to the brain chemical serotonin.
+Serotonin is the precursor for melatonin which helps regulate the body's sleep-wake cycles and the internal clock.
 Although the topic is a controversial one, some people believe that tryptophan and serotonin might make it easier to sleep or maybe a simple glass of milk brings back soothing childhood memories, which help you drift off.

-Jasmine rice ranks high on the glycemic index (value of how carbohydrates affect blood glucose level), meaning the body digests it slowly, releasing glucose gradually into the bloodstream.
+3. Jasmine rice Jasmine rice ranks high on the glycemic index (value of how carbohydrates affect blood glucose level), meaning the body digests it slowly, releasing glucose gradually into the bloodstream.
 The authors of a 2007 study in the American journal of Clinical Nutrition speculate that high-glycemic-index meals may up the production of tryptophan.

-Carbs in general are good for sleep but it is not a great idea to binge on a box of cookies before bedtime (or anytime).
+4. Fortified cereal Carbs in general are good for sleep but it is not a great idea to binge on a box of cookies before bedtime (or anytime).
 Instead, try a bowl of oats or shredded wheat which contain “good” or complex carbs.
 Even better, cereal goes well with milk which has its own sleep-promoting qualities.
 Other complex carbs are quinoa, barley, and buckwheat.

-Bananas help promote sleep because they contain the natural muscle-relaxants magnesium and potassium.
+5. Bananas Bananas help promote sleep because they contain the natural muscle-relaxants magnesium and potassium.
 We need potassium for cardiovascular health and cognitive functioning.
 They’re also carbs which will help make you sleepy as well.
 In fact, bananas are a win-win situation in general.

-Like milk, turkey contains tryptophan.
+6. Turkey Like milk, turkey contains tryptophan.
 Eating a meal of turkey will not help if you are a chronic insomniac, you will need to eat several plates and have several glasses of milk for it to be effective.
 If you just need a start to sleep, turkey is the way to go.

-Sweet potatoes are a sleeper’s dream.
+7. Sweet potato Sweet potatoes are a sleeper’s dream.
 Not only do they provide sleep-promoting complex carbohydrates, they also contain that muscle-relaxant potassium.
 Other good sources of potassium include regular potatoes (baked and keep the skin on), lima beans, and papaya.